cser-naivedya-raj/Capgemini-Backend-with-MongoDB-NodeJs-ExpressJS/README.md

 ## 🏢 Training Context

-This repository is part of the **Capgemini** internal backend development training program.
+This repository is part of the **Capgemini** internal full-stack development training program.
 Content is organized by date and technology to reflect real-time learning sessions.

 ---